AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 ## Accessing data as an OpenScPCA contributor

 Because we expect that contributors may want to work with many samples or analyze data on remote systems, contributors can access to ScPCA data and results from AWS S3.
-We also provide a download script to make accessing these data more convenient.
+We provide a download script to make accessing these data more convenient.

-Before you can access data in this manner, the Data Lab team needs to create an AWS account for you; these data are not publicly accessible.
+Before you can access data in this manner, the Data Lab team needs to create an AWS account for you, as these data are not publicly accessible.
 See our documentation [getting access to AWS](index.md#getting-access-to-aws) for more information.

 !!! info Review additional restrictions